 Here’s Help

 This is the number of the suicide hotline.
-Call them at 1-800-273-8255 or check out their site.
+Call 1-800-273-8255 or visit their site.
 There’s a lot of helpful information there.